David-OConnor/pyflow/README.md

 You don't need Python or any other tools installed to use Pyflow.

-It can run standalone scripts in their own environments with no config, and functions directly from the CLI.
+It runs standalone scripts in their own environments with no config, and project functions directly from the CLI.

 It implements [PEP 582 -- Python local packages directory](https://www.python.org/dev/peps/pep-0582/)
 and [Pep 518 (pyproject.toml)](https://www.python.org/dev/peps/pep-0518/), and supports Python ≥ 3.4.